Things to do in Budapest

 For food lovers, a market visit is a must-do in each new city.
-If you are travelling to Budapest, the Grand/Central Market Hall should be your best option to get acquainted with Hungarian cuisine and food culture.
-And what a plethora of flavours you will find!
+If you are traveling to Budapest, the Grand/Central Market Hall should be your best option to get acquainted with Hungarian cuisine and food culture.
+And what a plethora of flavors you will find!
 But in addition to the culinary delights, a large selection of Hungarian products (eg. lace, leather, embroidery, wines, ceramics..) can be found, so you can also collect your little tokens of Hungary here!
-You should not leave budapest without visiting this market hall!
+You should not leave Budapest without visiting this market hall!

 # What and where to eat&drink in Budapest

 8.A cup of coffee at New York Cafe